FemzEin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. Unique I/O Script

 13-unique: This script takes a list of words as input and only prints words that appear exactly once, one word per line, sorted.

+14. Search Script

+14-findthatword: This script displays lines containing the pattern "root" from the file /etc/passwd.

+15. Word Count Script

+15-countthatword: This script displays the number of lines containing the pattern "bin" in the file /etc/passwd.

+16. What's next?

+16-whatsnext: This script displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd.

+17. Word exclusion Script

+17-hidethisword: This script displays all lines in the file /etc/passwd excluding the pattern "bin".

+18. Alphabet Script

+18-letteronly: This script displays all lines of the file /etc/ssh/sshd_config starting with a letter, including capital letters.

+19. A to Z Script

+19-AZ: This script replaces all characters A and c from input to Z and e respectively.

+20. Letter removal Script

+20-hiago: This script removes all letters c and C from input.

+21. Rev Script

+21-reverse: This script reverses its input.

+22. Sorting Script

+22-users_and_homes: This script displays all users and their home directories, sorted by users, based on the /etc/passwd file.